txpipe/buidler-fest-2026-buy-ticket/README.md

 Key ideas worth noticing:

 - **Parties**: `Buyer`, `Issuer`, and `Treasury` describe who interacts with the UTxOs.
 Tx3 keeps them explicit so scripts and clients know the expected roles.
 - **Environment**: everything under `env { ... }` are parameters the protocol expects at runtime.
-For example, `ticket_price` is pulled in when building the transaction, not hardcoded.
+For example, `ticket_policy` is pulled in when building the transaction, not hardcoded.
+This allows you to have a single .tx3 that is compatible with different contexts (eg: mainnet vs preview).
-- **State**: `IssuerState` keeps a counter so each ticket name is unique.
+- **UTxOs as State**: `IssuerState` keeps a counter so each ticket name is unique.
 Tx3 uses typed datums so you don't get lost in opaque blobs.
+Notice that the state of the protocol is being retrieved at runtime, allowing you to describe your protocols as a derivation of the dynamic state on-chain.
-- **Transaction shape**: `tx buy_ticket()` declares inputs, outputs, minting, and validity window.
+- **Transaction as functions**: `tx buy_ticket()` declares inputs, outputs, minting, and validity window.
 The DSL is strongly typed and keeps the flow readable (no more scrolling through JSON by hand).
-- **Locals**: `locals` is a handy scratchpad for derived values—here we derive the ticket token name and asset IDs.

-All of the above is what `trix` consumes to build transactions.
-Next, let's actually do that.

----
+The goal is that to treat your protocol as a set of tx functions that express the user intents.
+- **Custom expressions**: notice that there's no hardcoded value or parameter that you need to pass.
+Tx3 gives you basic primitives and operators that allows you to describe your outputs as expressions over the state and paramters.

 ## 4. Generate the unsigned transaction with `trix`